 But, if you keep your cat indoors as we do, this opens up your options.
 We use Advantage flea treatment for cats.
 The application process is the same.
 It is quicker-acting, killing fleas within 12 hours.

 Come back soon to visit our upcoming page on topical pet flea treatments for much more, including reviews of these and more products!
 Learn how they work, and what the differences are between them.

 Cat flea medicine usually refers to both topical treatments or products taken orally (by mouth).
-Many find this type of cat flea medicine to be a good choice.
+Many find this good choice to reliably and quickly kill fleas on cats.
 Here, we'll review the different types, brands and ingredients so you'll be informed.

 A cat's PH can be altered in a negative way by doing this, so it's safe for dogs but not for cats.
 We are developing a whole section devoted to Natural Flea Control.
 You'll find lots of info there!

 So, I'm familiar with the signs and symptoms of cat flea allergy.
 A cat who suffers from this will have scabs, lose fur, and be very miserable.
 It's a common cause for cat hair loss, and also a common cause for cat behavior problems to arise.

 Even just a couple of fleas can cause a great deal of discomfort, scabs, and loss of fur with a cat who has flea allergies.
-This is sometimes the very first sign of fleas.
+This is sometimes the very first sign of a problem.
 Never rule out these parasites when if you have a cat with sudden skin or fur problems.

 As mentioned above, finding flea treatment for kittens can be tricky.
 It is so important to get rid of them, but you must find something safe!
 This really depends on the age of the kitten.